tskit-dev/pyslim/docs/time_units.md

 is "average amount of time between birth of parent and birth of child".
 (Note that this is the birth of the *average* child in some sense, not the average time to each parent's first child!)
-The definition depends on what we mean by the various "average"s, but this is not the place to explain the distinctions.
+Therefore,
-An easy and convenient definition is then to take the average across all individuals alive at a given time of the age of their parents at the times of their births.
+an easy and convenient way to measure this is to record for each individual their parents' ages at the times of their births, and then take the average across all individuals alive at a given time.
+(This is only one possible choice, and other choices are usually but not always equivalent, but a discussion of the options and distinctions would make this tutorial lengthy and confusing.

 Here is a script that computes this.
 In the simulation, females' fecundity increases with their age,